knowledgeboard/knowledgeboard.github.io/templates/blog.md

 to meet the *Conor* McGregor during the week!

 Also, golf clubs should arrive maybe tomorrow!
 I'm so looking forward to that!

+### 2024-05-13 10:59

+I've presented my stance on the pc problems and described what has to be done.
+Felt so good to be in charge of all of it, actually beeing 100% on that matter.
+I've done the research, checked with supportS, described results and gonna finally do step towards solving it.
+One problem is that there is around 18 TB of stuff on the PC+raid which I haven't ever worked with... soo probably some tutorials time and let's see what we can do about it (and backups for sure).

+ALSOOOO, GOLF clubs have arrived!!!